trustcrypto/documentation-theme-jekyll/pages/mydoc/linux.md

 You may want to also install the OnlyKey CLI app.
 Follow instructions [here](https://docs.crp.to/command-line.html)

+This permits additional customizations such as scripting to automatically running commands when OnlyKey is inserted.

-One requirement of TOTP (Time-based One-time Password) is having the correct time.
+- One requirement of TOTP (Time-based One-time Password) is having the correct time.
 If OnlyKey is used on a system where the OnlyKey app is not running it will display “NOTSET” instead of the OTP code.
 Because OnlyKey has no battery it requires an app to send it the correct time to be able to generate TOTP codes.
 If you have OnlyKey command-line utility installed, adding the following to UDEV rule will automatically set the current time on OnlyKey every time you plug it: RUN+="/usr/local/bin/onlykey-cli settime"

-## Other Linux and BSD support

-Details on using the OnlyKey CLI app and OnlyKey Agent with FreeBSD are available [here](https://groups.google.com/d/msg/onlykey/CEYwdXjB508/MCe14p0gAwAJ)
+Additonal details are provided in the udev rule here - [https://github.com/trustcrypto/trustcrypto.github.io/blob/master/49-onlykey.rules](https://raw.githubusercontent.com/trustcrypto/trustcrypto.github.io/master/49-onlykey.rules)

+- Another example is provided for OnlyKey to blink blue whenever the udev rule is run.
+This is useful for visual verification of LUKS disk decryption, additional details available [here](https://docs.crp.to/full-disk-encryption.html)

 {% include links.html %}